victorsteven/Username-Across-Platforms/README.md

 Golang is used in the Backend <br/>
 VueJS is used in the Frontend <br/>
-Docker is used to Deploy the App on Heroku
+Docker is used to Deploy the App on Heroku <br/>
+Travis is used for Continuous Integration(CI)